cap-js/docs/guides/multitenancy/index.md

 :::

-::: details If you need additional services...
+### Additional Services

+If your CAP Java application uses a service that isn't supported out of the box, you can add a custom dependency by providing a custom handler.
+Refer to [Define Dependent Services](../../java/multitenancy#define-dependent-services) for details.

-You can use the `subscriptionDependency` setting to provide a similar dependency configuration in your application or CAP plugin _package.json_:
+In Node.js, you can use the `subscriptionDependency` setting to provide a dependency configuration similar to the standard configuration shown before.
+Use your application's or CAP plugin's _package.json_:

 ```json [package.json]
 "cds": {